A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: 10k Words Benchmark and Datasets

-\textbf{Summarization.} Descriptions of videos can vary in length, where at one extreme they describe every detail in the video, at the other they briefly describe the main idea leaving out some significant details, and in between relevant details are progressively grouped and redundant elements are pruned.
+\textbf{Summarization.} Descriptions of videos can vary in length.
+While at one extreme they describe every detail in the video, at the other they briefly describe the main idea, leaving out some significant details.
+In between the two extremes, relevant details are progressively grouped and redundant elements are pruned.
 At one end of this spectrum a video retrieval model must be able to parse details and at the other end it must be able to understand a gestalt.
 To augment a video on this axis we prompt an LLM with the ground truth descriptions $T$ (concatenated) and instruct it to generate summaries.
-If the concatenated description has $L$ words then we ask the LLM to generate three summaries with $\lfloor {L} \cdot \frac{l}{7} \rfloor$ words each for $l \in \{1, 4, 7\}$.
+If the concatenated description has $L$ words, then we ask the LLM to generate three summaries with $\lfloor {L} \cdot \frac{l}{7} \rfloor$ words each for $l \in \{1, 4, 7\}$.
 At full length ($l=7$) this should just re-phrase the concatenated caption, but at smaller lengths the LLM must leave out information.
 We observe that GPT-3.5\footnote{ \href{https://platform.openai.com/docs/models/gpt-3-5}{gpt-3.5-turbo-0613}} is able to achieve close to the desired word count most of the time.
 This only changes $T$, leaving $E$ and $V$ unchanged.
-We share exact prompts in the appendix.

 \textbf{Simplification.} Descriptions of videos can vary in terms of their conceptual simplicity, where an idea could be described at the level of a college graduate, or else simplified for a kindergartener, and a good retrieval model should map all these descriptions to the same video.
 We capture this dimension by providing an LLM with the same ground truth description as for summarization and instruct it to output a simplified version.
-This is done for three levels of reading comprehension described to the LLM as ``primary school'', ``secondary school'', or ``university'' reading level.
-This augmentation only modifies $T$, leaving $E$ and $V$ unchanged.
-We share exact prompts in the appendix.
+This is done for three levels of reading comprehension described to the LLM as ``elementary'', ``intermediate'', or ``university'' reading level.
+This only modifies $T$, leaving $E$ and $V$ unchanged.